Academic & Scientific Research Misconduct AttorneyServices

 When individuals are accused of research misconduct in the academic setting, we navigate both the academic proceeding and the investigation conducted by the Office of Research Integrity, which is tasked with investigating and adjudicating research fraud involving government funds.
 This means we defend our clients in two separate processes.

 Our experience with academic and administrative proceedings, the criminal justice system and employment issues enables us to provide a comprehensive defense for those accused of research misconduct nationwide.

-Allegations of cheating and plagiarism are at an all-time high due to virtual and hybrid learning environments imposed by COVID-19.
+Allegations of cheating and plagiarism are at an all-time high due to virtual and hybrid learning environments.
 If you’ve been accused of academic misconduct during this time, please don’t hesitate to contact us.

 Who We Serve

 An academic and scientific research lawyer can help ensure that faculty receive access to fair hearings, collaborating with subject matter experts to aid in their defense.